RainMaker1707/CiviLWarBot/README.md

   - If the channel exist the bot only move myself to the appropriate channel
   - If the channel does not exist, bot creates it and thenn move me to

-TODO when the channel is empty delete it.
+when the channel is empty delete it.

 ## Call
 Create a hidden channel with two other chan: